 ED-23133 CHILD GROWTH AND LEARNING-This course involves the development of the elementary grade child, including major theories of development and learning, with a focus on how these are influenced by the child's sociocultural environment.
 Four clock hours of child study projects are required.
-All education and early childhood majors will take this course.
-This course is offered in the Fall and Spring semesters.
+This course is required for students seeking the AS (K-6) transfer degree in Childhood Education.
+This course is only offered in the Fall semester.